Last Updated: 27.08.2017

 How to perform the overhead press with great form

-The overhead press is not that complex of a movement but there are certainly some mistakes you could be making and a few fundamentals you need to learn in order to get the most out of the exercise.
+The overhead press is not that complex of a movement.
+Still, there are some mistakes you could be making and a few fundamentals you need to learn to get the most out of the exercise.

 Now, let’s dive into the proven tactics to increase your overhead press strength:

-1.Warm-up amazingly well and take care of your shoulder mobility
+1.Warm-up well and take care of your shoulder mobility

-A lot of times our focus is pointed at getting stronger or building muscle so much that we tend to neglect other important aspects of training.
+A lot of times we focus on getting stronger and building muscle so much that we tend to neglect other important aspects of training.
 And one of them is keeping your joints healthy and mobile.

 Here is a video by Jeff Cavaliere showing us 2 different rotator cuff stretches.
-Incorporating these stretching exercises can help prevent a rotator cuff injury and keep your shoulders healthy and mobile in the long run.
+Incorporating these stretching exercises can help prevent a rotator cuff injury and keep your shoulders healthy and mobile.

-If you decide to add more training volume for your overhead press, your training intensity needs to be decreased.
+If you add more training volume for your overhead press, you need to decrease intensity.
 You can do 4 sets of 10 reps with 65-70% of your 1RM but if you attempt to do the same with 85-95% of your 1RM within one workout, you’d beat yourself up.

 Let’s talk about intensity periodization for a bit.